esa/pagmo2/doc/sphinx/docs/cpp/cpp_docs.rst

 Core classes
 ^^^^^^^^^^^^
-These are the core PaGMO classes to learn how to use them we suggest to follow the tutorials / examples.
+These are the core PaGMO classes.
+In order to learn how to use them we suggest to follow the tutorials / examples.

 .. toctree::